Adamstown, Pitcairn Islands

-Adamstown is the capital of, and the only settlement on, the Pitcairn Islands, the only British Overseas Territory that is located in the Pacific Ocean.
+Adamstown is the capital and only settlement of the Pitcairn Islands, the only British Overseas Territory that is located in the southern Pacific Ocean.

-As of January 2020, Adamstown has a population of 47, which is the entire population of the Pitcairn Islands.
+As of 2023, Adamstown has a population of 35, which is the entire population of the Pitcairn Islands.
 All the other islands in the group are uninhabited.
-Adamstown is where most residents live, while they grow food in other areas of the island.
+Adamstown is where all residents live, while they grow food in other areas of the island.

-Adamstown is the second smallest capital in the world by population.
-It has access to television, satellite Internet, and a telephone; however, the main means of communication remains ham radio.
+Adamstown is the third-smallest capital in the world by population.
+It has access to television, satellite Internet and a telephone; however, the main means of communication remains ham radio.
 The "Hill of Difficulty" connects the island's jetty to the town.

 History

 The history of the Pitcairn Islands begins with the settlement of the islands by Polynesians in the 11th century.
 The Polynesians established a culture that flourished for four centuries and then vanished.
 Pitcairn was settled again in 1790 by a group of British mutineers on HMS Bounty and Tahitians.
 Adamstown is named for the last surviving mutineer, John Adams.